dotnet/docs-maui/docs/user-interface/graphics/blendmodes.md

 | `Difference` |  | `PlusDarker` |
 | `Exclusion` |  | `PlusLighter` |

 The order that the members are listed in the table above is the same as in the `BlendMode` enumeration.
-The 12 members in the first column have the integer values 0 to 11.
-The second column are members that correspond to integers 12 to 15, and the member in the third column have values 16 to 27.
+The first column lists the 12 *separable* blend modes, while the second column lists the *non-separable* blend modes.
+Finally, the third column lists the *Porter-Duff** blend modes.

 ## Porter-Duff blend modes

 The Porter-Duff blend modes, named after Thomas Porter and Tom Duff, define 12 compositing operators that describe how to compute the color resulting from the composition of the source with the destination.

-The Porter-Duff blend modes can be described by considering the case of drawing two rectangles that contain transparent areas:
+The Porter-Duff blend modes can best be described by considering the case of drawing two rectangles that contain transparent areas:

 :::image type="content" source="blendmodes-images/porterduff-source-destination.png" alt-text="Screenshot of the two overlapping rectangles, using the DestinationOver blend mode.":::

 In the image above, the destination is a transparent rectangle except for a brown area that occupies the left and top two-thirds of the display surface.
 The source is also a transparent rectangle except for a blue area that occupies the right and bottom two-thirds of the display surface.
 Displaying the source on the destination produces the following result:

 :::image type="content" source="blendmodes-images/rectangles-normal.png" alt-text="Screenshot of the two overlapping rectangles, using the Normal blend mode.":::